Kitchen Basket Weave Scrubby

 I chose a beautiful blue, cotton yarn.
 I purchased it from Amazon, because it was a stormy day and I didn’t want to go out.
 If possible, I love to shop in stores so I can see and touch the yarns.

-If you are making a dishcloth, use cotton yarn (100 percent is great).
-You can find it here: cotton dishcloth yarn
+If you are making a dishcloth, table trivet, or other item that will be washed, or will get a lot of use, I recommend using a strong cotton yarn (100 percent is great).
+You can find it here: cotton dishcloth yarn Yarn Bee, Caron, Lion Brand all make good yarns.
+Check product descritpion to be sure it is COTTON.

 Crochet Hook

-I used a size J hook.
-Size I would work well.
-I crochet a bit tight, so tend to choose a size larger than what a pattern calls for.
+I used a size J crochet hook .
+I crochet a bit tight, so tend to choose a size larger than what the pattern calls for.

 Use what works best for you - the important thing is to obtain the correct overall design that is not too tight and not too loose.